davidji99/terraform-provider-herokux/website/docs/index.html.markdown

   * `kafka_cg_delete_timeout` - (Optional) The number of minutes to wait for a Kafka consumer group to be deleted.
   Defaults to 10 minutes.

+  * `kafka_topic_create_timeout` - (Optional) The number of minutes to wait for a Kafka topic to ready.
+Ready state is achieved when the topic itself is provisioned with the specified number of partitions.
+  Defaults to 10 minutes.
+Minimum required is 3 minutes.

+  * `kafka_topic_update_timeout` - (Optional) The number of minutes to wait for a Kafka topic to updated remotely.
+  Defaults to 10 minutes.
+Minimum required is 3 minutes.